 Variable content for specialized or interdisciplinary coursework.
-Past topics include The Art of Reading; From Text to Film; and Food, Literature, and Popular Culture.
+Past topics include Harry to Katniss; Contemporary Young Adult Novels; The Art of Reading; From Text to Film; and Food, Literature, and Popular Culture.
 May be repeated for credit with change in topic.
 Prerequisite: ENG 120.

-ENG 422/522 Linguistics
+ENG 422/522 From Babbling to Texting: Linguistics